-So, you’ve received your offer to study History at York.
+So, you’re interested in studying History at York.
 Excited?
 Nervous?

 Three years ago I was in your shoes and couldn’t wait to move and start my degree.
 This said, I was definitely nervous about some things, and had questions about aspects of the history department like: